yaweizhang/learngit/readme.txt

-Git is a version control systyem.
+Git is a distributed version control systyem.
 Git is free software.